shead-custom-design/graphcat/docs/dependencies.rst

 Minimum Requirements
 --------------------

-To use Graphcat you will need, at a minimum, Python 3 (duh):
+To use Graphcat you will need Python 3:

 * Python 3 - http://python.org